African traditional medicine: In relation to women

 Women in Sub-Saharan rural African communities are almost entirely responsible for domestic work in their households.
 These women are often at higher risk for disease and poverty than their male counter-parts and have less control over their daily lives than them.
 A literature survey from 2001 found that these women defined 'good health' as the ability to perform domestic duties and the state of being disease free.
 Furthermore, the study found that they attributed poor health to supernatural, evil forces, that illness is seen as a form of punishment from spirits.
 In another study, which explored the HIV/AIDS epidemic in Ghana, women identified HIV/AIDS with reprobate behaviour, such as "prostitution, promiscuity, and extramarital relationships", or traveling to areas outside the community.

 These women endure arduous conditions and a traditional healer plays an instrumental role in their daily lives.
 The traditional healer provides health care to the rural communities and represents him/herself as an honorable cultural leader and educator.
 An advantage of the traditional healer in rural areas is that they are conveniently located within the community.
 Modern medicine is normally not as accessible in rural areas because it is much more costly.
 Older rural women particularly tend to utilize traditional healers in their communities.
 Younger women and the urbanized have been found to be renouncing the use of traditional healers.

 A 2001 study of rural Ethiopian women where HIV was present found that they rejected the presence of HIV in rural villages and claimed it was an urban illness, despite the presence of HIV in the rural communities.
 However, these women also claimed that their communities did not advocate for prevention, but rather treated an illness once it was present.

-Traditional African healers and the HIV/AIDS epidemic
+Traditional African healers and HIV/AIDS

 Role

 For patients with HIV/AIDS, traditional healers provided a local, familiar, and accessible option compared to biomedical personnel who were usually overbooked and located farther away.
 Traditional healers were seen as having an authoritative role in physical, psychological, and spiritual aspects of health.
 In the early 1980s in southwestern Uganda, it was reported that many locals infected with the disease ("Slim") after showing symptoms of diarrhoea and weight-loss would consult traditional healers due to their belief in the connection between the disease and witchcraft.